-Bioethanol produced from whey appears for the first time in 2021p.
-Historical data will be revised in future editions.
+Bioethanol produced from whey appears for the first time in 2021.

 In 2020, a new biodiesel plant began to produce.

 In the 2019 edition, revisions were made by the Irish administration for the indigenous production of solar thermal for the years 2011 - 2016.